 The outcome of this analysis has been to place an estimated total value on the range of risks that may arise, and which are not covered by insurance.
-Saltash Town Council has set its contingency level to be equivalent to 5.06 months' revenue expenditure for 2024/25 which is £584,870 set during the setting of the budget for the year.
+Saltash Town Council has set its contingency level to be equivalent to 5 months' revenue expenditure for 2021/22 which is £493,642.

-The Town Council has budgeted for the following reserves in addition to this contingency as of 1st April 2024:
+The council has budgeted for the following reserves in addition to this contingency as at 1st April 2021: